 Shopify offers an extensive range of functionality with thousands of apps and plugins for users to choose from.
 It includes a powerful API and App Store to help you extend your website’s functionality.
 The great thing is that with only one click, you can add most apps to your website.
 However, some options will need coding skills!

-Because of its reputation, we’ll put them on scale to distinguish their eCommerce functions:
+Because of its reputation, we’ll put them on a scale to distinguish their eCommerce functions:

 7. SEO & Marketing